lucioreyli/terminal-ai/README.md

 ## Features

 - [x] Support for completions
+- [x] Support for temperature
+- [ ] Support for response formatting
 - [ ] Support for images generation
 - [ ] Support for multiple prompts
 - [ ] Support for multiple files